EJH2/Bot/README.md

     Congrats!

+### Updating Instructions

+Sometimes I will make bug fixes that were left over from previous commits, in which case you'll need to re-pull the repo to your computer and just copy over the config.
+In a rare case I might need to re-configure the database, in which case you will need to issue two commands in a terminal:

+1. `PYTHONPATH=. asql-migrate migrate -- -1`

+2. `PYTHONPATH=. asql-migrate migrate -- 1`

+Done!

 ## Contributing to ViralBot

 Contibutions alre always welcome!
 A copy of guidelines to follow when contributing to the project can be found